cce459/cce459.github.io/replit.md

 - **No Database Required**: Eliminates need for server infrastructure or database setup

 ## Content Management
+- **Page Templates**: Pre-defined templates for notes, meetings, projects, diary, and reference materials
 - **Markdown-Like Rendering**: Custom renderer that converts wiki syntax to HTML for display
 - **Real-Time Editing**: Toggle between view and edit modes with live preview capabilities
 - **Version Tracking**: Basic history tracking for page modifications
 - **Internal Linking**: Support for linking between wiki pages using bracket notation
+- **Tag System**: Hashtag-based tagging with #tagname syntax for content organization
+- **Backlink Detection**: Automatic discovery and display of pages linking to current page

 ## Search and Navigation
-- **Full-Text Search**: Client-side search across all page content with real-time results
+- **Enhanced Search**: Advanced client-side search with content previews, highlighting, and scoring
+- **Search Suggestions**: Auto-complete based on page titles and tags
-- **Hierarchical Navigation**: Sidebar with page listings and recent pages for easy access
+- **Hierarchical Navigation**: Sidebar with page listings, recent pages, and favorites for easy access
-- **Auto-Complete**: Search suggestions based on existing page titles and content
+- **Favorites System**: User can bookmark frequently used pages with star icon
+- **Tagged Navigation**: Clickable tags for content discovery

 ## User Interface Design
 - **CSS Custom Properties**: Modern CSS variables for theming and consistent design tokens